MT-Blachetta/MERGE-unsupervised_clustering/README.md

  - An "Analysator Object" containing all computed outputs and statistics for a dataset [prefix]_ANALYSATOR
  - a png-image drawing a confusion matrix (optionally for SCAN-method) [prefix]_confusion_matrix.png
  - the log text file listing all training, execution and runtime parameters for checking  the exact condition that produced the outcome [prefix]_log.txt

+# Multi-Session Execution

+You can run multiple Training Executions with different Parameters.
+The multiple Training Runtimes are ordered in Serieses.
+On the highest level, create a textfile with a python list literal that contains the names for each defined series (trial_list.txt).
+The file content might look like this

+> ['scan_series','twist_series']

+For each series, a base configuration file with the same name as the series name exists.
+It is a typical configuration file like described above.
+The full file name would be

+> scan_series.yml (for the series with name 'scan_series')

+A series consists of multiple network training executions (of an arbitrary algorithm) with some parameters deviating from the default parameters in the base configuration file of the series.
+The individual parameters of a single training runtime are defined in an additional separate file with the same name and usually ".py" suffix.
+We call it session.
+The exact filename would be:

+> scan_series.py (for the series with name 'scan_series')

+The file contains a python list of dictionaries wich entries are parameters overwriting the ones in the base configuration file.
+Each training process corresponds to a dictionary in the file with its keys as individual parameters for the execution wich values replaces the settings in the base configuration files.
+All parameters are taken from the config file exept those in the dictionary.
+The content of the session file might look like this:

+	[{ 'train_method': 'scan', 'loss_type': 'scan_loss' ,'save_data': True, 'run_id': 0  },
+	 { 'train_method': 'multitwist', 'loss_type': 'twist_loss', 'setup':'multitwist','augmentation_type':'twist', 'augmentation_strategy':'barlow' ,'model_args.batch_norm': True, 'save_data': True, 'run_id': 1  },
+	 { 'train_method': 'multidouble', 'loss_type': 'double_loss' , 'setup':'double','augmentation_type':'twist', 'augmentation_strategy':'barlow','model_args.batch_norm': True, 'save_data': True, 'run_id': 2  } ]

+Therefore we have 3 training runtimes here with the parameters of the base configuration file overwritten with the parameters in the dictionary.